German

 Introduction to the translation of scholarly and scientific German texts.
 No prerequisites in the language.

-GERMAN 115-0 Intensive Beginning German through Musical Journeys in Vienna (1 Unit) Interdisciplinary course offering musically interested students the opportunity to acquire German language skills through an immersion in the musical and cultural history of Vienna.
+GERMAN 115-0 Beginning German through Musical Journeys in Vienna (1 Unit) Interdisciplinary course offering musically interested students the opportunity to acquire German language skills through an immersion in the musical and cultural history of Vienna.
 Prerequisite: None or one year of high-school German or placement test results.

 GERMAN 201-0 Focus Reading (1 Unit) Course for students who would like to explore German texts in more depth.
 Examines contemporary German culture.
 May be repeated for credit with change of topic.
 (This course will not count for the language requirement but may be taken concurrently with GERMAN 102-3).
 Prerequisite: GERMAN 102-2 or placement test results.